endeavorcomm/le-cms/setup-cert-mgmt-system.md

     SSLCipherSuite          TLS_AES_128_GCM_SHA256:TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:DHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-GCM-SHA384
     SSLHonorCipherOrder     off

-save the file and close it
+Save and close the file

-copy this into the apache.conf file
+Copy this into the apache.conf file

     SSLUseStapling On
     SSLStaplingCache "shmcb:logs/ssl_stapling(32768)"

-save the file and close it
+Save the file and close it

-## login to your TLS management server as a user with sudo privileges
+## Setup the TLS managment server

-### create a certbot user
+Login as a user with sudo privileges, then create the certbot user.
+You may want to set the password the same as the certbot user you created on your web server(s)

     sudo adduser certbot

-logout of current session, and log back in as the certbot user
+Logout of current session, and log back in as the certbot user

-## create an ssh key pair, for remote access to your webserver(s)
+create an ssh key pair, for remote access to your webserver(s)

     ssh-keygen -t rsa